kevgo/text-runner/documentation/user-defined-actions.md

 ## Handler functions

+Handlers are simple JavaScript functions.
 The handler function for our action is given an object containing various information and utility functions:

 <a textrun="verify-handler-args">